LearnWeb3DAO/TokenTutorial/README.md

   - Enable the "Solidity Compiler" and "Deploy & Run Transactions" Tabs.
 Find them using the plugin manager on the left.

   - Copy the .sol files you need into remix.
 To create a new .sol file, click the "+" button in the top left.
 Either copy the code directly from github, or clone the repository and open the local files.

-      - For the Consensys implementation get
-          - EIP20interface.sol
-          - EIP20.sol

       - For the OpenZeppelin implementation get
           - ERC20.sol